A second family

 Pokhara is the country's second-largest city, on the shores of a lake that attracts many tourists.

-The project was launched in 1998 by the Good Shepherd Sisters to provide care and a fresh start for vulnerable girls at risk, and to protect them from the risks of rape and human trafficking.
+The project was initiated in 1998 by the Good Shepherd Sisters to provide care and a fresh start for vulnerable girls at risk, and to protect them from the risks of rape and human trafficking.

 These children are placed by Nepal's social services.
 They have all experienced tragedy in their childhood.